Counseling and Guidance

 Counselor Assignments and Appointments

-Students are assigned by grade to a particular counselor who will work with them throughout their high school years.
+Ninth grade students are served by the ninth grade counselors.
+Students in grades 10-12 are assigned by grade level to a particular counselor who will work with them throughout their high school years.
 However, a student may see any counselor for personal counseling.
-An additional counselor, serving as testing coordinator, is also available to assist students and parents with state subject area testing information.
-A social worker is also available to work with students and parents on issues within the home, school and community,
+Students attending courses at Ross Collins are also assigned a Career/Technical Counselor.
+A College/Career Counselor is available to assist all students and parents with College and/or Career Planning.
+The MHS Testing Coordinator is available to assist students and parents with state subject area testing information.
+A social worker is also available to work with students and parents on issues within the home, school and community.

 Free Practice Tests & Study Guides (for a variety of tests)